Purple Loosestrife

 learn that purple loosestrife has very potent

-hypoglycemic and hepato-protective properties.
+hepato-protective properties.
 Simple

 alcoholic extracts were demonstrated to have these